Table Of Contents

 13. BMC Helix Cloud Cost – Hybrid cloud cost management software

 The BMC Helix Cloud Cost service provides private cloud, public cloud, and on-premises cost expense management in a single platform.
-You can access the service via the BMC Helix Portal, through a supported web browser.
-Using its predictive analytics, automated cost anomaly alerts, and optimization recommendations, the platform enables you to avoid surprise IT cost overruns.
+You can access the service via the BMC Helix Portal through a supported web browser.
+The platform enables you to avoid surprise IT cost overruns using its predictive analytics, automated cost anomaly alerts, and optimization recommendations.

 You can also use it to detect and stop idle resources in Azure, rightsize resources to your computing needs, and automate optimization tasks.